Best reasons why you should learn a musical instrument?

 2. It’s good for your memory to play an instrument

-The benefits of playing musical instrument have been widely researched; not only does it improve your cognitive memory, but it also improves your muscle memory.
+The benefits of playing a musical instrument have been widely researched; not only does it improve your cognitive memory, but it also improves your muscle memory.

 Music requires you to use both sides of your brain, so if you’re learning a musical instrument, your brain will work harder and your memory will improve.
 It’s backed up by Maestro Eduardo Marturet, who says, “…research has shown that participating in music at an early age can help kids learn and remember more by stimulating their brains to grow.”
 Music training has even been used for neuro-rehabilitation to help people with brain problems.